MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 Key components of the architecture include:

 * **Azure App Service**: The chat app runs in Azure App Service.
-The chat app conforms to the Chat protocol which allows the evaluations app to run against any chat app that conforms to the protocol.
+The chat app conforms to the Chat protocol, which allows the evaluations app to run against any chat app that conforms to the protocol.
 * **Azure AI Search**: The chat app uses Azure AI Search to store the data from your own documents.
 * **Sample prompts generator**: Can generate N number of prompts for each document.
 The more prompts, the longer the evaluation.
 * **Evaluations app** runs sample prompts against the chat app and returns the results.